General

 As a PI, what are my responsibilities on the grant proposal?

-The PI is ultimately responsible for all proposal content, including the budget and budget justification, for adhering to Research Office submission timelines, and should be available to discuss modifications throughout the submission process.
+The PI is ultimately responsible for all proposal content, including the budget and budget justification, for adhering to Office of Sponsored Project submission timelines, and should be available to discuss modifications throughout the submission process.
 The OSP Grant Specialist will meet with PIs to discuss the project budget and provide feedback on the entire proposal, as well as compliance with UT Dallas and sponsor regulations.

 When do I need to have my documents to OSP?
 What are the deadlines?